civkoweLove/Maps/README.md

 Map Pack inspired by HB MAPS / LEK MAP

 Possible templates:\
-Continents
+Continents 0.8
-- one Continent challenge is not working well, use bigger map than player or it will be unplayable
+OneContinent challenge is now possible - main continent is  bigger 3:1 than slower must be coast option added mountains and hills are back again

+no known bugs yet reported

+Donut 1.1
+Desert size is added.
+12/22/32 percent

 Donut
 - Must Be Coast with inland sea is bad option to use